-- WGS1 a) Number of new services connected - b) Percentage of new services not connected within 10 business days - c) Reasons for not connecting new services within 10 business days - WGS2 a) Number of bills dispatched to new service - b) Percentage of bills not dispatched within 48 business days after connection - WGS3 a) Number of appointments made - b) Number of customers not notified if appointment not kept - c) Number of customers not notified in writing within 5 days if none of the other specified notifications methods were possible. - d) Reasons for breach
+- c) Reasons for not connecting new services within 10 business days - WGS2 a) Number of bills dispatched to new service - b) Percentage of bills not dispatched within 48 business days after connection - WGS3 a) Number of appointments made - b) Number of customers not notified if appointment not kept - c) Number of customers not notified in writing within 5 days if none of the other specified notifications methods were possible. - d) Reasons for breach - WGS4 a) Number of complaints by category by parish - b) Number of written complaints - c) Percentage of written complaints by category not acknowledged within 5 business days of receipt. - d) Percentage of complaints by category not investigated and responded to within 30 business days of receipt. - WGS5 a) Number of disconnections - b) Number of erroneous disconnections - c) Percentage of disconnections done in error - WGS6 a) Number of requested final readings (account status) - b) Number of requested final readings in which customer gave a minimum of 5-business days notice - c) Number of meters not read on requested date although customer gave a minimum of 5-business days notice - d) Percentage of bills not dispatched within 15 working days of final reading - WGS7 a) Number of requests for meters - b) Percentage of meters not installed within 30 business days of request - WGS8 a) Number of suspected faulty meters reported - b) Percentage of meters not repaired within 35 business days of being informed after verification that meter is faulty - WGS9 a) Number of meters changed - b) Percentage of meters changed in which the customer was not provided with details of the change

-- WGS4 a) Number of complaints (not billing related) by category by parish - b) Percentage of written complaints (not billing related) by category, not acknowledged within 5 business days of receipt. - c) Percentage of complaints by category not investigated and responded to within 30 business days of receipt. - WGS5 a) Percentage of written billing complaints not acknowledged within 5 business days of receipt. - b) Percentage of billing complaints not investigated and responded to within 30 business days of receipt. - WGS6 a) Number of requested disconnections (account status) - b) Number of requested disconnections in which customer gave a minimum of 5-business days notice - c) Number of meters not read on requested date of disconnection although customer gave a minimum of 5-business days notice - d) Percentage of bills not dispatched within 15 working days of disconnection - WGS7 a) Number of requests for meters - b) Percentage of meters not installed within 30 business days of request - WGS8 a) Number of suspected faulty meters reported - b) Percentage of meters not repaired within 40 business days of being informed after verification that meter is faulty - WGS9 a) Number of meters not read within 2 months of the last actual reading - b) Number of accounts not billed within 2 months of last billing - WGS10 a) Number of reconnection payments - b) Percentage of disconnected accounts (for non-payment) not reconnected within 24 hours after payment in urban areas - c) Percentage of disconnected accounts (for non-payment) not reconnected within 48 hours after payment in rural areas - d) Average time to reconnect after payment - WGS11 a) Number of complaints received on breach of each of the guaranteed standards (WGS1 to WGS11) - b) Number of standards breached - c) Number of payments made - d) Number of payments made within 60 working days of claim being made
+- WGS10 a) Number of meters not read within 2 months of the last actual reading - b) Number of accounts not billed within 2 months of last billing - WGS11 a) Number of reconnection payments - b) Percentage of disconnected accounts (for non-payment) not reconnected within 24 hours after payment. - c) Average time to reconnect after payment - WGS12 a) Number of erroneous disconnections - b) Percentage of erroneously disconnected accounts not restored within 12 hours - WGS13 a) Number of complaints received on breach of each of the guaranteed standards (WGS1 to WGS12) - b) Number of standards breached - c) Number of payments made - d) Number of payments made within 30 working days of claim being made